panva/jose/docs/jwt/verify/interfaces/JWTVerifyOptions.md

 Maximum time elapsed (in seconds) from the JWT "iat" (Issued At) Claim value.

 - In seconds when number (e.g. 5)
-- Parsed as seconds when a string (e.g. "5 seconds", "10 minutes", "2 hours").
+- Resolved into a number of seconds when a string (e.g. "5 seconds", "10 minutes", "2 hours").

 This option makes the JWT "iat" (Issued At) Claim presence required.